 1. Deltamethrin irritates the skin

-Harris Bed Bug Killer contains the Deltamethrin that tends to irritate the human skin and particularly the eyes, and thus you must take care when spraying or use goggles.
+Harris Bed Bug Killer contains the Deltamethrin that tends to irritate the human skin, particularly the eyes, and thus you must take care when spraying or use goggles.

 1. Bed bugs are resistant to Deltamethrin

 It’s a common fact that current bed bugs are continually developing resistance against Deltamethrin.
-Therefore, at the normal dosage, the bed bugs will still endure.
+Therefore, at the usual dosage, the bed bugs will still endure.

 1. Harris Bed Bug Killer vs. Ortho Home Defense Dual-Action